1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 If you get the error message "WARNING: UNPROTECTED PRIVATE KEY FILE!", launch the following command:

 chmod 400 [key path]

 Meaning of the indications

-[key path] = link to the file which contains the private key.
+[key path] = link to the file that contains the private key.
 As a reminder, when you ordered your unmanaged cloud server, you were prompted to generate a key pair or to upload your own public key (the rights must be sufficient, e.g. 0700).

-[user] = see the end of the guide
+[user] = see the end of the guide.

 [server] = IPv4 address of the server (indicated on your admin console in the menu "Server" > "Cloud" on the "Cloud Server" page).